dupski/hapi-controllers/README.md

 # hapi-controllers

-Class-based controllers for Hapi Apps!
+Class-based controllers for Hapi Web Apps!

 ## Features

-* Designed for use in TypeScript projects - happy (hapi!) to accept PRs for ES6
 * Instantiates controller instances on **each request** for improved security
 * Controller dependencies injectable via the constructor method
 * Route config passed straight through to `server.route()`, so any valid hapi route options will work
+* Designed for use in TypeScript projects - happy (hapi!) to accept PRs for ES6

 ## Usage